-The adversity score for each student will be determined based on 15 factors, including the high school’s crime and poverty rates, the student’s “housing environment,” the education and income of the students’ parents, and whether the student has access to advanced placement (AP) and other higher-level learning classes.
+The adversity score for each student was determined based on 15 factors, including the high school’s crime and poverty rates, the student’s “housing environment,” the education and income of the students’ parents, and whether the student has access to advanced placement (AP) and other higher-level learning classes.

-The adversity score is meant to help inform the college admissions process so that well-rounded students with important achievements and/or good grades under their belts get a chance to get into higher education despite potentially low SAT scores.
-It’s a way of explaining why a student’s SAT scores may be low, despite the student’s overall abilities and performance being high.
+The adversity score was meant to help inform the college admissions process so that well-rounded and deserving students would get a chance to get into higher education despite potentially low SAT scores.
+However, shortly after the College Board made the change, it saw a widespread wave of backlash from parents and university officials.

 Critics argue that people working in college admissions offices could use SAT adversity scores as a way to illegally weed out potential students who aren’t of a high enough social class or who have other undesirable characteristics.
 Unfair assumptions may be made about students’ intelligence, future success in classes, ability to pay for college, and more, all based on that one score.

 Article continues below

 See how we’re making a difference for People, Pets, and the Planet and how you can get involved!